Angela and Hamish Cottle from Highgrounds Farming co.

 WHY IT MATTERS

 The Cottles face the same challenges as other Kiwi farmers - rising costs and competition from cheap imported pork that floods our supermarkets.
-The quality gap is massive.
+The quality gap and welfare standards are massive.
 While farmers like Angela and Hamish are passionate about giving their animals the best possible life, imported pork often comes from systems that prioritise cost-cutting over welfare.

-This is why we chose to stock Harmony pork, because it comes from farms like Higher Grounds.
+This is why we chose to stock Harmony pork, because it comes from farms like Highgrounds.
 When you buy from Good Groceries by Wonky, you know your meat comes from farmers who prioritise animal welfare and sustainable farming practices.

 No mystery meat.
 Just traceable, ethical pork from a real South Canterbury family farm, delivered fresh with your Wonky Box.